pollyweb-org/pollyweb-docs/6 🅰️ APIs/45 🕸🅰️ Graph/08 👥🚀🕸 Schema.md

 > ⚠️ This method doesn’t look at the header nor the signature of the request.

+> When the schema references other schemas,
+> <br/>- this method returns the final merged schema for independent validation
+> <br/> - i.e., there's no need for further calls to get the referenced schemas.

 <br/>

 ## Synchronous Request 🚀